-Instructor Resources CD for Digital Radiography in Practice: This disc includes hundreds of multiple-choice questions with permission for instructors' use.
-Answer keys for all chapter-end questions in the textbook are included, along with keys to the multiple-choice question banks.
-(Instructors desiring laboratory exercises and more extensive question banks are encouraged to purchase the Instructor Resources CD for Radiography in the Digital Age, also available from Charles C Thomas, Publisher, Ltd.) The website is ccthomas.com.
+Instructor Resources CD for Digital Radiography in Practice, 2nd Ed.: This disc includes hundreds of multiple choice questions with permission for instructors' use.
+Answer keys for all chapter-end review questions in the text-book are included, along with keys to the multiple-choice question banks.
+(Instructors desiring laboratory exercises and more extensive question banks are encouraged to purchase the Instructor Resourced CD for Radiography in the Digital Age, also available from Charles.
+C. Thomas, Publisher, Ltd.) The website is ccthomas.com.

-PowerPointTM Slides for Digital Radiography in Practice: PowerPointTM slides are available on DVD for classroom use.
-These are high-quality slides with large text, covering every chapter of the textbook.
-(Instructors desiring more extensive slides are encouraged to purchase the PowerPointTM Slides for Radiography in the Digital Age, also available from Charles C Thomas, Publisher, Ltd.) The website is ccthomas.com.
+PowerPointTM Slides for Digital Radiography in Practice, 2nd Ed.: $PowerPoint^{TM}$ slides are available for classroom use.
+These are high-quality slides with large text, covering every chapter of the textbook, and including additional illustrations for each lecture.
+Available from Charles C. Thomas, Publisher, The website is ccthomas.com.

-Student Workbook for Digital Radiography in Practice: This classroom supplement is correlated with the PowerPointTM slide series for in-classroom use.
-Although it can be used for homework assignments, it is designed to deliberately provoke student participation in classroom instruction while avoiding excessive note-taking.
-All questions are in "fill-in-the-blank" format, focusing on key words that correlate perfectly with the slide series.
-Available from Charles C Thomas, Publisher, Ltd. The website is ccthomas.com.
+Student Workbook for Digital Radiography in Practice, 2nd Ed.: This class-room supplement is exactly correlated with the $PowerPoint^{TM}$ slide series for in-classroom use.
+Although it can be used for homework assignments, it is designed to deliberately provoke student participation in classroom instruction while avoiding excessive note-taking that distracts the student from the lecture.
+All questions are in "fill-in-the-blank" format, focusing on key words that correlate perfectly with the slides.
+Available from Charles C. Thomas, Publisher, Ltd. The website is cothomas.com.